 This is where we get a little bit into tactics, but all of this is driven by strategic decisions you’ve already made.

-Who your customer is depends on the decisions you made (or didn’t make) about the market you’re doing business in, your position therein, your ideal customer, your price point, your product, your sales process, etc.
+Who your customer is depends on the decisions you made (or didn’t make) about the market you’re doing business in, your position therein, your ideal customer, your price, your product, your sales process, etc.

 You must take all of that (and a lot more) into consideration when you start to think about what to send in your follow-up emails.